Chart Color Schemes

 Abbotsford was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Abbotsford, surveyed in 2016, had a higher cultural diversity than most local areas, with 24.8% of its population speaking languages other than English at home and 35.9% born overseas.
-Christianity was the predominant religion, accounting for 25.7%.
-Notably, Judaism was overrepresented, comprising 0.9% compared to Melbourne's 1.0%.
+Abbotsford, surveyed in June 2016, showed higher cultural diversity than most local areas, with 24.8% speaking a language other than English at home and 35.9% born overseas.
+Christianity was the predominant religion, at 25.7%.
+Notably, Judaism was overrepresented at 0.9%, compared to Melbourne's 1.0%.

 Frequently Asked Questions - Diversity